microsoft/PowerApps-Samples/cds/orgsvc/C#/EmailTemplate/README.md

----
-title: "Create an email using a template | MicrosoftDocs"
-description: "This sample shows how to instantiate an email record by using the InstantiateTemplateRequest message" ms.custom: "" ms.date: 07/24/2018 ms.reviewer: "" ms.service: "crm-online"
-ms.suite: ""
-ms.tgt_pltfrm: ""
-ms.topic: "samples"
-applies_to:
-  - "Dynamics 365 (online)"
-ms.assetid: 262151de-01be-4c90-992b-9e0084938c90
-author: "NavaKiran"
-ms.author: "nabuthuk"
----
 # Create an email using a template

-This sample shows how to instantiate an email record by using the <xref:Microsoft.Crm.Sdk.Messages.InstantiateTemplateRequest> message.
+This sample shows how to instantiate an email record by using [InstantiateTemplateRequest](https://docs.microsoft.com/en-us/dotnet/api/microsoft.crm.sdk.messages.instantiatetemplaterequest?view=dynamics-general-ce-9) message.

 ## How to run this sample